heistak/your-code-displays-japanese-wrong/index.md

 | Simplified Chinese  | ![knife edge, Simplified Chinese](img/knife-sc.png) |
 | Traditional Chinese | ![knife edge, Traditional Chinese](img/knife-tc.png)|

-Therefore, if text in Japanese is displayed using a Kanji glyph set meant for other languages, it will look to a native Japanese reader as ugly, non-native, and plain bizarre due to the unfamiliar glyphs showing up in the text.
+Therefore, if text in Japanese is displayed using a Kanji glyph set meant for other languages, it will look to a native Japanese reader as non-native, vaguely shady, and plain bizarre due to the unfamiliar glyphs showing up in the text.
 This is most likely what’s happening with your program.

 ## Why does this happen?